marzeq/mconf/README.md

 }
 ```

-commas in objects are optional, but you can use them if you want (especially useful for vim as without them, the builtin indenter gets confused)
+commas in objects are optional, but you can use them if you want

 ```conf
 object = {